-This leads to the introduction of time-varying min-plus filters in \cite{Chang:2002}.
+This observation led to the introduction of time-varying min-plus filters in \cite{Chang:2002}.
 The relation of these filters to min-plus services exactly parallels that of service curves to dual-curve services.
-In particular, in the case that $b=0$, min-plus services are equivalent to these filters, whose time-varying nature is reflected by the fact that, in this case, according to (\ref{E:psiS}),
+In particular, only in the case that $b=0$, are min-plus services equivalent to these filters, whose time-varying nature is reflected in the fact that, according to (\ref{E:psiS}), if $b=0$,